Oberlin College: Campus publications and media

 Oberlin students publish a wide variety of periodicals.
 The college's largest publications are The Oberlin Review and The Grape.
 The Oberlin Review is a traditional weekly newspaper, focusing on current events, with a circulation of around 1,700.
-There is also a newspaper pertaining to the interests of students of color, called In Solidarity.
+There is also a newspaper pertaining to the interests of students of color, called BIPOC Lenses.

 Magazines on campus include Wilder Voice, a magazine for creative nonfiction and long-form journalism, The Plum Creek Review, a literary review containing student-written fiction, poetry, translations, and visual art, Headwaters Magazine, an environmental magazine, and The Synapse, a science magazine.
 Spiral is a magazine focused on genre fiction.
 The college also produces a quarterly alumni magazine, while the Conservatory publishes its own magazine once a year.

 The WOBC News Corps, a news division of WOBC-FM created in February 2010, produces local news segments that air bi-hourly.
 WOBC, a large student organization with significant non-student membership, also maintains an online blog that focuses on music and local events.

 Athletics

 The school's varsity sports teams are the Yeomen and Yeowomen.
-The name Yeomen arose in the early 1900s as a result of blending the former team moniker with the school's official motto.
-Early on in the program, football players and other athletes were known simply as Oberlin Men or "O" Men.
-Eventually, as the athletic department became more cohesive, the Yeomen mascot was adopted, drawing on the phonetic sound of "O" Men and the schools official motto of "Learning and Labor".
-As women's sports became more prevalent, "Yeowomen" was adopted to describe the mascot representing women's athletics.
-In 2014, the school announced that the albino squirrel will be its official mascot, although teams will continue to be referred to as "yeomen" and "yeowomen".
+Early on, athletes were known simply as Oberlin Men or "O" Men.
+The name "Yeomen" arose in the early 1900s, drawing on the phonetic sound of "O" Men and the school's motto, "Learning and Labor".
+As women's sports arose, "Yeowomen" came to represent women athletes.
+In 2014, the school announced that the albino squirrel would be its official mascot, although teams would continue to be referred to as "yeomen" and "yeowomen".

 Oberlin participates in the NCAA's Division III and the North Coast Athletic Conference (NCAC), a conference which includes Kenyon College, Denison University, Wooster College, Wabash College and others.
-Basketball guard Joshua Friedkin, who played for Oberlin for four seasons, plays in the Israeli Premier Basketball League.
 Kenyon has traditionally been Oberlin's biggest rival.
 In 2022, leaders of the Athletic Department and various club sports spoke out in favor of increased institutional support for the teams, requesting that the college provide access to professional sports trainers and team transportation.
 The college also hosts several private sports teams, including the Oberlin Ultimate team.

+Oberlin also has 17 club sports, including ice hockey, fencing, ultimate frisbee, soccer, rugby, equestrian, tennis, volleyball, badminton, bowling, and in martial arts such as Brazilian jiu-jitsu and aikido.